psychopy/psychopy/docs/source/builder/components/dots.rst

 fieldShape :
     Defines the shape of the field in which the dots appear.
 For a circular field the nDots represents the `average` number of dots per frame, but on each frame this may vary a little.

+spatial units : **None**, 'norm', 'cm', 'deg' or 'pix'
+    If None then the current units of the :class:`~psychopy.visual.Window` will be used.
+    See :ref:`units` for explanation of other options.

+Dots
+====
+Parameters unique to the Dots component

+coherence : float
+    fraction moving in the signal direction on any one frame

+nDots : int
+    number of dots to be generated

 dotSize
     Always specified in pixels